John Rucosky | Thompson: Chronic wasting disease bill – now through House – would support research, deer management

 “The U.S. House of Representatives (on Wednesday) recognized just how important it is to better understand the diagnosis, transmission and spread of Chronic Wasting Disease among deer populations, in Pennsylvania and across the country,” Thompson said in a release.
 “There is certainly urgent need for research and management efforts, and I thank my colleagues who supported this bill along with the many stakeholders who share the common goal of eradicating this disease.”

-First identified in captive deer in Colorado in the 1967, CWD eventually spread to wild deer by 1981.
-Today, the Centers for Disease Control and Prevention (CDC) reports the presence of the disease in almost the entire state of Wyoming, in about half of Colorado, Kansas, Nebraska, and Montana, and large swaths of the Dakotas, New Mexico, Wisconsin, Illinois, Virginia, Arkansas, and Pennsylvania.
+First identified in captive deer in Colorado in 1967, CWD eventually spread to wild deer by 1981.
+Today, the Centers for Disease Control and Prevention (CDC) reports the presence of the disease in almost the entire state of Wyoming, in about half of Colorado, Kansas, Nebraska and Montana, and large swaths of the Dakotas, New Mexico, Wisconsin, Illinois, Virginia, Arkansas and Pennsylvania.
 It was first detected here in 2012.

 Thompson, an avid deer hunter, said he was happy the bill passed with such overwhelming support.